kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 the notifications of saving and or the random displays that pop out of the bottom must be removed upon release

 the projects item card has a required items [] when non are present and instead it should be none. sam is for knowledge

+some hero classes and features grant skills. those skills may have been picked in another choice nod earlier. if there is such an occurence the logic should accomudate.
 ### unnecessary changes

 add a gold/silver/copper to the wealth stat and make it have both.